algosup/2024-2025-project-4-web-fpga-team-5/documents/management/projectCharter.md

 - Input files must be in Verilog and SDF formats.
 - Need for smooth and interactive graphical visualization.
-- Backend must efficiently transform input data for frontend usage.
+- Back-end must efficiently transform input data for front-end usage.

 ### Risks